microsoft/pai/docs/manual/cluster-admin/installation-faqs-and-troubleshooting.md

 sudo apt update
 ```

-If you find `sudo apt update` reports some expired repo list, you can use the following commands to fix it.
-Please replace <repo-list-file> with yours.
+If you find `sudo apt update` reports some expired repo lists, you can use the following commands to fix it.
+Please replace `<repo-list-file>` with yours.

 ```bash
 sudo rm -rf  /etc/apt/sources.list.d/<repo-list-file>